Koivusaari: Saving in the zoning plans

 The decision about the matter was again postponed by several years, and in 2013 it was estimated that construction could begin in 2016 or 2017 at the earliest, but most probably only in the 2020s.
 The money situation of the city had become a problem as getting a residential area on reclaimed land ready for construction would cost about 200 million euro, including the costs for a new interchange on the Länsiväylä highway and new concrete structures to pass over the highway.
 These structures were pruned, as in the original plan they would have cost 140 million euro, over half of the total cost of the plan.

 Another new functional zoning proposal for the area was completed in March 2014, including contracting the concrete cover on the Länsiväylä highway, making the tunnel into a lighter wide bridge because of security considerations.
 The most significant difference to the original proposal was that the surface area of the island was now bigger by a third.
 The channel planned to the southern part of the island was shortened and costs for other coastal construction were cut.
 The new plan returned to the figure of 5000 inhabitants in the area in the original plans, as well as 4000 jobs planned on the island.
 This expansion could be achieved by increasing the height of the buildings and the building density.
-With the new functional zoning propsal construction of the area became again feasible for the city, although the largest part would be constructed on reclaimed land.
+With the new functional zoning proposal construction of the area became again feasible for the city, although the largest part would be constructed on reclaimed land.
 Regardless of the delays in construction, it was decided in 2014 to open the new metro station in the area together with the rest of the metro line, even though it was only projected to have 8000 visitors per day.

 In March 2014 the city of Helsinki bought the Nokia executive villa in the north of the island for 2.75 million euro.
 There were plans to dismantle the building if that would help to make a working zoning plan.

 The City Council of Helsinki approved the functional zoning plan in January 2015 with votes 76 to 5.
 The plan only went to force in March 2017 when the Supreme Administrative Court of Finland rejected a complaint made against it.

 An illustrative drawing of the zoning plan of the area was published in March 2016 and the actual zoning plan was completed in January 2017.